A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Introduction

-The introduction of a report includes essential information that would establish to your audience what you are writing about and what points you will argue in the remainder of the paper.
+The introduction includes essential information that will establish to your audience what you are writing about and what points you will argue in the remainder of the paper.

 The following elements make up a good introductory paragraph: